 Queen Victoria 1860

 For twenty years Victoria reigned with the capable Albert at her side.
 The queen’s relationship with a series of weak ministries was not always smooth.
 The policies of Lord John Russell were widely blamed for exacerbating the severity of the potato famine, which killed a million Irishmen.
 The industrial revolution had swept the kingdom, generating great economic wealth for the country and its colonies.
 Victoria was the mother of nine.
 The good times for Victoria abruptly ended when Albert died of typhoid in 1861.
+An illustration of the royal family with their Christmas tree catapulted the tradition into popular British culture.
+After Prince Albert’s death, Queen Victoria continued their festive traditions in honor of his memory.

 During the 1850s, England was importing vast quantities of Southern cotton to feed the growing textile industry in America.
 When civil war broke out in the U.S. in 1860 and Union ships blockaded southern ports, export of cotton all but stopped.